korolyo/Inception/README.md

 # Inception
-Creating wordpress static page with Docker-containers made with docker compose and built with Dockerfile.
+Creating wordpress static page with Docker-containers made with docker-compose and built with Dockerfile.